 As you can see, in modern phones it nearly as makes no difference.

 You need to understand that the level of charging is different depending on the current battery level.
-For a flat cell, it might take quite long to raise the power from 0% to 20%.
+For a flat cell, it might take quite a long to raise the power from 0% to 20%.
 From that point, you might experience a fast charge until 80 %, which takes pretty long to reach a full charge.
 After 80% the charging rate is usually slowed down progressively as it gets closer to 100%.

 Therefore, I try to keep my phone between 20% and 80%.